One Vanderbilt: Commercial and office space

 The subsequent 58 floors contain 1.5 e6ft2 of office space.
 There are fewer stories than in other skyscrapers of similar height because each story's ceiling is 14.5 to 24 ft high.
 Because of the building's tapering shape, the office space on lower stories is larger than on upper stories.
 The lower office floors, spanning up to 40000 ft2 each, were designed for tenants who needed large amounts of open space, such as newsrooms and trading floors.
 The middle office floors, spanning 20000 to 30000 ft2, were designed for corporate tenants.
 The upper stories, covering 15000 to 20000 ft2, were designed for smaller firms such as hedge funds.
 In marketing documents, floors 10 to 15 are labeled as "podium floors", floors 20 to 38 as "executive floors", floors 44 to 55 as "tower floors", floors 60 to 68 as "penthouse floors", and floors 72 and 73 as "sky floors".
+On the 55th floor is Centurion New York. a 11500 ft2 suite of clubrooms that is open only to holders of the Centurion Card, an invitation-only card for wealthy American Express clients.

 The mechanical space on the 12th physical story contains a chiller plant and electrical transformers.
 One Vanderbilt was planned to be environmentally efficient from its inception.
 The building has its own cogeneration plant capable of 1.2 MW daily as well as a rainwater collection system with a capacity of 90,000 gal.
 Much of the building's electricity is generated by natural gas–powered turbines on the 39th physical story.
 The roof contains a cooling tower with five fans, which remove heat from the building's hot-water pipes; cold water is then sent back to the lower stories.
 To reduce energy consumption, One Vanderbilt uses both waterside and airside economizers, which use the natural temperature of the building's surroundings.
 The natural-gas turbines were perceived as energy-efficient when One Vanderbilt was proposed in the 2010s, but they quickly became obsolete; the New York City Council banned fossil fuels in all new buildings in 2021, shortly after One Vanderbilt opened.